 - restore habitats such as peat bogs, moorlands and woodland, which help to absorb carbon, purify our water supplies, and reduce run-off, thereby helping to mitigate the effects of climate change.

 The Peak District BAP is based largely on the three National Character Areas (NCA) of the Dark Peak, White Peak and South West Peak.
 Each of these areas is defined by its landscape and a distinctive and characteristic mosaic of habitats and species that sets them apart from other areas of England.
-The Peak District BAP area includes the entirety of the Peak District National Park; the whole area around Brassington and Wirksworth; Buxton and Cauldon Low/ Weaver Hills; the Ipstones Ridge, Macclesfield Forest and Whaley Bridge; and Stalybridge, Hayfield and Matlock Moor.
+The Peak District BAP area includes the entirety of the Peak District National Park.
 The BAP area also incorporates some small parts of adjacent NCAs not covered by other Local BAPs.

-* The Peak District Biodiversity Partnership was made up of statutory conservation agencies, non-government organisations, local government, utility companies, landowner/ manager representatives, naturalist groups, business, Derbyshire constabulary and individuals.
+* Produced by the Peak District Biodiversity Partnership, which was made up of statutory conservation agencies, non-government organisations, local government, utility companies, landowner/ manager representatives, naturalist groups, business, Derbyshire constabulary and individuals.
 The Biodiversity Partnership no longer exists, but the local Woodland BAP group still meets quarterly.